 In Depth: Blood Flow

-The flow of blood through the heart follows a very deliberate path to ensure that blood oxygenated from the lungs passes through major arteries and delivered to body tissue.
-This process occurs on an average of 72 times a minute, pumping about 2,000 gallons worth of blood every day.
+The flow of blood through the heart follows a very deliberate path to ensure that oxygenated blood from the lungs passes through major arteries and gets delivered to body tissues.
+This process occurs on an average of 70 to 75 times a minute, pumping about 2,000 gallons of blood every day.

 Regular, rhythmic contraction of the myocardium—the thick, middle layer of cardiac muscle—provides the pumping pressure that allows blood to flow through veins and arteries.